jphong125/stellaapic/Writerside/topics/End-Round.md

 If Operator does not need to finalize transactions in real time it is strongly recommended to disable EndRound functionality on the Lucky Monaco side.

 Important: EndRound request may be sent more than once.
-If the game round is already finalized, Operator should  ignore the EndRound request and return the success response.
+(When Lucky Monaco do not received response) If the game round is already finalized, Operator should  ignore the EndRound request and return the success response.

 ## API URL

-Requested end round API URL will be notified individually, for security reasons.
+Requested "End round" API URL will be notified individually, for security reasons.

 ### Parameters